What it does: Engineering and design

 In 1906, a highway engineer and electrical railways specialist called Henry Brinckerhoff joined forces with Parsons.
 Their business, now called Parsons Brinckerhoff, went on to work on some of the most significant infrastructure projects of the 20th century.
 It helped build roads across the US, tunnels in Europe, power stations in the Middle East and rapid transit systems across Asia.

 In 2009, Balfour Beatty (a British multinational infrastructure group) bought the business.
 After combining it with Halsall Associates (a large Canadian engineering firm), it then sold it on to WSP Global (commonly known as WSP) in 2014.
 The business was known as WSP | Parsons Brinckerhoff until early 2017 when the name was shortened to WSP.

 WSP, itself the result of decades of mergers and acquisitions, is one of the world’s leading engineering professional services firms.
 Headquartered in Montreal, it has a history stretching back to 1959.
 It now has 500 offices spread across 40 countries and generated around 8.9 billion Canadian dollars in revenue in the fiscal year of 2019.

-While it might have a blokey heritage, WSP has gotten with the diversity program.
+The culture of WSP has evolved over the last 100 years and has gotten with the diversity program.
+WSP has gotten with the diversity program.
 It aims “to create a workplace that is free from discrimination and offers equal opportunities, based on merit, in all areas of employment, recruitment, training and promotion”.

 The company provides paid parental leave and flexible work options leading to consecutive citation by the Workplace Gender Equality Agency (WGEA) recognising WSP as an Employer of Choice for Gender Equality (EOCGE) in 2019-2020.